Does My Nipple Have to Be Removed After a Mastectomy?

 Nipple Sparing Breast Reconstruction Explained.

 You may have already researched the breast reconstruction process.
 If so, it’s important for you to know that a nipple sparing breast reconstruction is performed differently.
-With a Connecticut nipple sparing breast reconstruction surgeon, a smaller incision is made around the areola, through which your breast surgeon will carefully and skillfully remove your breast tissue.
+With a Houston nipple sparing breast reconstruction surgeon, a smaller incision is made around the areola, through which your breast surgeon will carefully and skillfully remove your breast tissue.
 As a result, the majority of your natural breast skin – and its nipple – remains intact.
 This breast skin serves as a kind of envelope or shell for the nipple sparing breast reconstruction and is filled either with your body’s own tissue if you are having a flap breast reconstruction, or a breast implant if you are having an implant-based breast reconstruction.

 Am I a Candidate for a Nipple Sparing Breast Reconstruction?

 It’s easy to understand that since a nipple sparing breast reconstruction provides better aesthetics, that many mastectomy patients would desire this procedure over a traditional mastectomy and breast reconstruction.
-However, a nipple sparing breast reconstruction is available to Connecticut women who:
+However, a nipple sparing breast reconstruction is available to Houston women who:

 - Are having their breast reconstruction performed at the same time as their mastectomy;